 If you haven’t yet discovered the hidden gems of the world and the vast array of paradise-like islands spread across the globe, well this is your time to do so.
 Soon you could be relaxing on a white sandy beach, looking at the stunning azure blue water in the distance whilst drinking from a coconut under the shade of palm trees from the lovely sunny weather.
 But, how do you experience this luxury on a budget?
-We’ve listed some of the cheapest island destinations around the world for you to visit.
-All prices are calculated in United States Dollars.
+We at Alternative Airlines listed some of the cheapest island destinations around the world for you to visit.
+All prices are calculated in United States Dollars and at the time of writing in 2020.

 Fun fact: Did you know that there are around two thousand islands in oceans in the world?
 That's not including islands in other water bodies such as lakes!